Psalms For Life

 will never be shaken.

-David’s list alternates between the positive and negative, both being equally important.
-Positively, God welcomes those who have integrity, do what’s right, speak honestly, loathe the loathsome, honor the God-fearing, and keep their word.
-Negatively, they don’t slander, harm others, gossip, take advantage of the poor, or take bribes.
+What specific qualities does God look for?
+David alternates between positive and negative characteristics, they being equally important.
+Positively, God welcomes those who have integrity, do right, speak honestly, loathe the loathsome, honor the God-fearing, and keep their word.
+Negatively, they don’t slander, harm others, gossip, take advantage of the poor, or take bribes to pervert justice.
+God welcomes at his table only those who seek to live by his values.

-David’s underlying point is that we can know what to expect of YHWH.
-He doesn’t cut deals with evildoers to gain their adulation or loyalty.
-And he never withdraws the welcome he extends to those who, by his grace, seek to live as the psalm describes.
-Through no fault of his own, David had to flee from Saul because Saul was so messed up.
-Canaan’s gods were capricious too, but not YHWH.
-Thus, his people can be confident that they’ll never fall from his favor.
+David’s underlying point is that we can know what to expect of YHWH, who doesn’t cut deals with evildoers or withdraw his welcome from those who, by his grace, live as the psalm describes.
+Because of his own brokenness, Saul withdrew his welcome from David, making David flee for his life.
+Canaan’s gods were equally capricious.
+But not YHWH.
+Whoever loves him and their neighbor like this will never fall from his favor.[1]

 Prayer: